-I’m so excited to guide you through a full house tour and share info and resources for all of the things I frequently receive questions about (no affiliate links here – just sharing images and info with all of you cause you asked!).
+I’m so excited to guide you through a full house tour and share info and resources for all of the things I frequently receive questions about.
+Onwards to the tour!

 Before we dive in, I have to confess that as I write this we are already mapping out all sorts of changes for our home.
 I can’t help myself – but mainly, the girls have been begging for their own rooms for years, and we’ve decided to make a bunch of creative changes to enable this to happen sometime in the next year before Chloe starts middle school.
 More on that later.

 On to the tour!

 OK.
 First things first.
 Our home is 1200 square feet and has two closets, so we have to get creative about storage.
 As you can see below, when you walk in there is no mudroom or entry closet, so we fashioned together a makeshift entry with these hooks and this rolling basket for shoes below.